- Academic Programs

 Geology at UD

 The Department of Geology stresses quality teaching for undergraduate students with an emphasis on preparation for further study of geology at the graduate level.
 Geology students are required to participate in a summer field course in the Rocky Mountains of Colorado.
-In addition to field work, upperclass students have ample opportunity to work closely with faculty through lab teaching and research assistant positions.
+In addition to field work, upperclass students have many opportunities to work closely with faculty, through lab teaching and research assistant positions.

 Academic ProgramsThe Department of Geology offers majors in geology and environmental geology.
 We are a close-knit department with fully renovated lab and classroom facilities and diverse opportunities for collaboration with faculty both on-campus and in a wide variety of exciting field locales.
 In recent years students have accompanied faculty to places as diverse as Australia, China, Iceland, the Canadian Rockies, and various areas in the mountains of both the eastern and the western U.S. We also offer a summer field course in the central Rocky Mountains of Colorado.

 The study of geology can lead to a wide variety of careers relating to the study of the Earth's past and future.
 Many of our alumni continue their studies at the graduate level.
 A major career area in geology today is in the environmental arena.
 Other important areas include the discovery of new energy and/or mineral resources and the prediction, prevention and remediation of hazards related to the earth's dynamic processes such as earthquakes, volcanic activity, landslides, flooding and beach erosion.